 - Specific skills that are essential for managing emotional distress are learned

-- Skills classes are two hours long and meet weekly for one year
+- Skills classes are two hours long and meet weekly for one year or six months

 Between-session coaching with therapist: